Ephedra (plant): Description

 The plants are mostly dioecious, with the pollen strobili in whorls of 1–10, each consisting of a series of decussate bracts.
 The pollen is furrowed.
 The female strobili also occur in whorls, with bracts which fuse around a single ovule.
-Fleshy bracts are white (such as in Ephedra frustillata) or red.
+Fleshy bracts are white (such as in E. frustillata) or red.
 There are generally 1–2 yellow to dark brown seeds per strobilus.